Jamie Lee Curtis: "The Halloween reboot has changed my life"

 The in-demand director is busy in post-production, so he’s sent us his thoughts via video recording instead.
 There’s a bit of philosophising in the clip, mostly about the message behind Michael’s murders, but Gordon Green also reveals what happened after he offed Karen.

-“Michael’s been out of the headlines for four years,” he starts, carefully choosing words that are just vague enough to avoid big spoilers.
+“Michael’s been out of the headlines for four years,” he starts, carefully choosing words that are just vague enough to avoid major spoilers.
 “He’s gone dormant and has found this place where he resides.
 The mask has decayed and has mold and mildew on it.
 He’s in bad shape and has gone away to die.
 Then he meets an unlikely new colleague and they feed off each other’s energy which reawakens what he’s capable of.”

 What Michael Myers is capable of has been the subject of 12 movies (only Halloween III: Season Of The Witch revolved around a different baddie).
 So it’s perhaps appropriate that the actor behind his greatest nemesis also has a love of longevity.